GoogleChromeLabs/ps-analysis-tool/README.md

 ## Cookie Analysis

 This Cookie Analysis Tool is designed to provide detailed information about cookie usage during browsing sessions.
 It tracks and analyzes the various cookies that websites place on your browser, and it offers a comprehensive overview of their origins, their purposes, their expiry dates.
 It also provide context and access points to knowledge about 3P cookies and [Privacy Sandbox APIs](https://privacysandbox.com/open-web/#proposals-for-the-web).
-This tool can be used as a Chrome Extension, or via a CLI on your terminal.
+This tool can be accessed as a [Chrome Extension](https://developer.chrome.com/docs/extensions/mv3/), or via a CLI on your terminal.

 ### Extension
 The Chrome extension provides a quick summary analysis via a pop-up from th extension icon, as well as cookie anlaysis dev tools panel.